webdevhamid/AS11-Blogify-Application-client/README.md

 This project is an example of full‑stack proficiency, demonstrating expertise in frontend engineering, backend development, API security, and modern tooling—ideal for showcasing technical ability to recruiters, collaborators, and the developer community.

 ---

-Feel free to explore, review, and extend NewsWaves!